This post may contain affiliate links. Please read our disclosure policy.

 You can use the mixture immediately for a whipped soft consistency.

 Alternatively, spoon the mixture onto a sheet of parchment paper or cling film.
-Carefully shape into a log, making sure there are no air bubbles.
-Then wrap at the ends like a Christmas cracker.
+Carefully shape it into a log, avoiding air bubbles.
+Then, wrap it at the ends like a Christmas cracker.

 You can also scoop it into an airtight container.
-If doing so, add a layer of clingfilm over the top, touching the surface of the avocado butter – this will help to stop it browning for longer.
+If doing so, add a layer of clingfilm over the top, touching the surface of the avocado butter—this will help to stop it from browning for longer.

 Refrigerate for 3 to 4 hours until set and then slice and use.